0xPolygonMiden/crypto/README.md

 * `RPO Falcon512`: a variant of the [Falcon](https://falcon-sign.info/) signature scheme.
 This variant differs from the standard in that instead of using SHAKE256 hash function in the *hash-to-point* algorithm we use RPO256.
 This makes the signature more efficient to verify in Miden VM.

-For the above signatures, key generation and signing is available only in the `std` context (see [crate features](#crate-features) below), while signature verification is available in `no_std` context as well.
+For the above signatures, key generation, signing, and signature verification are available for both `std` and `no_std` contexts (see [crate features](#crate-features) below).
+However, in `no_std` context, the user is responsible for supplying the key generation and signing procedures with a random number generator.

 ## Pseudo-Random Element Generator
 [Pseudo random element generator module](./src/rand/) provides a set of traits and data structures that facilitate generating pseudo-random elements in the context of Miden VM and Miden rollup.
 The module currently includes: